stadler-puppet/puppet_vim_env/README.md

 https://github.com/honza/vim-snippets

 It uses a custom fact, `homedir`, to decide where to put the .vimrc file and .vim directory.
-Beware, this will clobber your existing .vimrc!
+Beware, this will clobber your existing `~/.vimrc`!

 ### Prerequisites